Built-in Tools

 To effectively use built-in tools in your agents:

 - Choose Relevant Tools: Only add tools that match your agent's purpose.
-Too many tools can confuse the LLM.
+Too many tools can confuse the LLM and degrade performance.

 - Configure Safely: Set restrictive